pnp/script-samples/scripts/spo-apply-column-format/README.md

 ```

 > [!Note]
-> This is JSON i used in examples
+> This is JSON used in examples

 ***